asllop/OpenAVT-Docs/README.md

 The number of quality changes during the playback.

 It's a simple count of the number of `QUALITY_CHANGE_UP` and `QUALITY_CHANGE_DOWN` events.
 Normally the quality changes happen at the begining of a playback, when the player is adjusting the quality to the current connection conditions.
-But this changes use to happen in 1 to 3 steps.
+But these changes use to happen in 1 to 3 steps.
 If there are a lot of quality changes during a playback and specially if they happen long after the begining, it usually denotes a unstable connection.

 ### 5.8 Ended Playbacks without errors